unicode-org/message-format-wg/exploration/selection-matching-options.md

 when *    1   *    {You only need one more item in the next {$days} days to earn {$coins} coins}
 ```

 Working on 16 separate segments (which will have high internal leverage) is easier than getting the entire message and needing to order it manually.
-The original example message has 13 _key_ in the `root` locale, but will have 82 _keys_ in the Polish locale--before adding the 16 new _keys_ above (for a total of 98).
+The original example message has 13 _keys_ in the `root` locale, but will have 82 _keys_ in the Polish locale--before adding the 16 new _keys_ above (for a total of 98).
 This will effectively require better tools for translator acceptance.
+An alternative would be for First-Match implementations to define a canonical order for the _key_ matrix so that the _segments_ are separable in the TU but can be assembled into a working _message_.

 #### Why isn't matching or reordering an issue in MF1 or other formatting specs?